amogh-sd/No_CheckPoints/README.md

 It won't take up much space on your disk(considering, lapotp's usually have 100s of GBs of space)

 Everyone, please do play this game....

+BTW, this is the link to my website(um.. yeahh... not exactly.. kk..k.. k.. kinda!)- https://amogh-sd.github.io/MyWebsite/